Haim-hub/BookReviews/README.md

 # BookReviews

-A website to both log with books i have read, but also to make reviews of them
+A website to both log with books i have read, but also to make reviews of them.

+The purpose of this site is not to make the product, but to practice my skills in React and MySQL.

 ## Pages